White House says 'vast majority' of migrants at U.S.-Mexico border will be turned away | Politics

 White House says 'vast majority' of migrants at U.S.-Mexico border will be turned away

-The United States will turn away most migrants caught at its border with Mexico under a Trump-era policy aimed at limiting the spread of coronavirus and to give the Biden administration time to implement "humane" asylum processing systems, a White House official said on Wednesday.

-The White House comments follow reports of the release of some migrant families into the United States and increasing pressure on President Joe Biden to reverse the restrictive policies of his predecessor, former President Donald Trump.
-"Now is not the time to come," White House Press Secretary Jen Psaki said during a news briefing.
-"The vast majority of people will be turned away."
+White House press secretary Jen Psaki told a news briefing that because of the pandemic "and the fact that we have not had the time as an administration to put in place a humane, comprehensive process for processing individuals who are coming to the border, now is not the time to come."
+"The vast majority of people will be turned away," she added.

-U.S. officials in Texas last week released hundreds of Central American migrant families from custody amid concerns of overcrowding in Border Patrol facilities after local authorities in Mexico baulked at taking them back.
-Biden has left in place a Trump-era COVID order called Title 42 that allows U.S. authorities to rapidly expel to Mexico migrants caught crossing the border illegally.
+U.S. officials in Texas last week released hundreds of Central American migrant families from custody amid concerns of overcrowding in Border Patrol facilities after local authorities in Mexico balked at taking them back.
+Biden, who took office last month, has left in place a Trump-era COVID order called Title 42 that allows U.S. authorities to rapidly expel to Mexico migrants caught crossing the border illegally.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)